 Kendall is a born and raised Canadian who loves to travel, eat her way through new cultures, and write about her experiences.
 Her most recent adventures include Germany, Banff, and Malta.
-When she’s not dreaming of faraway places, you can find her hanging at the dog park or taking on new challenges on, like training for mud-soaked obstacle courses.
+When she’s not dreaming of faraway places, you can find her hanging at a dog park or taking on new challenges, like training for mud-soaked obstacle courses.
 She currently lives in Calgary, Alberta.

 Latest posts by Kendall O’Geil (see all)

 - How to Spend a Weekend in the Beautiful Lake Louise - November 24, 2017

 - A Quick Guide to the Canadian Words and Phrases - October 13, 2017